Anubhatta/webpage-1/README.md

 # webpage-1
-I developed this webpage by using HTML and CSS.
+I developed this webpage by using HTML.